timmyneutron/RoboticsND-Map-My-World/README.md

 # Udacity Robotics Nanodegree
-# Project #3: Where Am I?
+# Project #4: Map My World

 ![Screenshot](img/screenshot.jpg)

 ## Introduction
 This is a project for Udacity's Robotics NanoDegree.
-It's a robot that uses a Hokuyo laser scanner and Monte Carlo Localization to localize itself inside a simulated environment.
+It's a robot that uses a Hokuyo laser scanner and RGBD camera to perform simultaneous localization and mapping (SLAM).

 ## Concepts and Classes
 Concepts explored in this project:

-  - Monte Carlo Localization
+  - Simultaneous Localization and Mapping
-  - ROS AMCL package
+  - ROS RTAB-Map package

 ## Getting Started
 To view this project, you must have Gazebo and ROS installed on Linux.